 Back in the 70s and 80s, two notable psychologists, Daniel Kahneman and Amos Tversky, did research on human decision behavior.
 The study illustrates the approach a person takes based on his/her personal experience to solve a problem.

 Further, in 2008, research conducted by Shah and Oppenheimer added more weight to the heuristic method.
 They pointed out that the quick decision-making skill helps to reduce effort by focusing on particular cues and examining fewer yet relevant options.

 For example, how to know if you can trust someone or which direction to take to travel.

 In such cases, we don’t really need to spend time analyzing every bit of information around that person or a place.
 It all boils down to your experiences, intuition, and preconceived notions.

 In another instance, heuristics set a pattern in a way that customers feel the high-priced items have better quality than the cheaper ones.

-But in many other cases, Heuristics can create biased decisions.
-Just because some judgments have favored your past experiences that don’t mean it would work again.
+But in many other cases, heuristics can create biased decisions.
+Just because some judgments have favored your experiences that doesn’t mean it would work again.
 This would open up room for errors.

 Therefore, you should use the heuristics method in precisely demanding situations only.